openvinotoolkit/datumaro/site/content/en/docs/formats/mars.md

 ## Format specification

-MARS is a dataset for the motion analysis and person identification task, and this dataset it's extension of Market-1501 dataset format.
+MARS is a dataset for the motion analysis and person identification task.
 MARS dataset is available for downloading [here](https://zheng-lab.cecs.anu.edu.au/Project/project_mars.html)